ga-dc/wdi17/homework-policy.md

 Homework will take more time for some, and less time for others.
 It is up to you how you want to partition your time for a given exercise.

 **Turn in something**.
 Turning in an incomplete assignment is **infinitely** better than turning in nothing at all.
 We can't get you the help you need unless we see what you're working on.
-That said...

 **Late homework will not be accepted**.
-If you have issues submitting homework please let us know.
+If you need help submitting homework, an instructor can assist during [office hours](https://github.com/ga-dc/wdi15/blob/master/office-hours.md).

 You can track your homework completion rate in [Garnet](http://garnet.wdidc.org).

-**Each assignment will ask you to learn or research something that has explicitly not been covered in class.** Learning how to learn is fundamental to becoming a successful developer.
+**Assignments may ask you to learn or research something that has not been explicitly covered in class.** Learning how to learn is fundamental to becoming a successful developer.

 ## Due Dates and Grading